- About us

 - Volunteer now

-Each 1-hour session includes discussion around the word of the day (acting as a theme for that session), journal writing, physical activity, reminder to go wash hands, reading or a riddle, and a short reflection or heart to heart discussion to end the session.
+Each session includes a discussion around the word of the day (acting as a theme for that session), journal writing, physical activity, reminder to go wash hands, reading or a riddle, and a short reflection or heart to heart discussion to end the session.

 Learn more about the program by reading the following volunteer testimonials!